Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Introduction

 Many years ago, Flanders \cite{Flanders_1973} viewed the Reynolds transport theorem as not merely a theorem of fluid mechanics, but a three-dimensional generalization of the Leibniz rule for differentiation of an integral.
-If so, it could be far more general and powerful than its current usage might suggest.
-Flanders then extended the theorem to the flow of an $r$-dimensional compact submanifold within an $n$-dimensional manifold described by a patchwork of local coordinate systems, expressed in the formalism of exterior calculus \cite{Flanders_1973, Frankel_2013}.
+If so, it is far more general and powerful than its current usage might suggest.
+Flanders then extended the theorem to the flow of an $r$-dimensional compact submanifold within an $n$-dimensional manifold, expressed using the formalism of exterior calculus \cite{Flanders_1973, Lee_2009, Frankel_2013}.
 Recently this was generalized to include the analysis of evolving cycles or differential chains \cite{Harrison_2015}, and thereby to fixed and evolving irregular domains on a manifold \cite{Seguin_Fried_2014, Seguin_etal_2014, Falach_Segev_2014}.
-Several authors have also reported a {\it surface transport theorem}, a two-dimensional analogue of the Reynolds transport theorem \cite{Gurtin_etal_1989, Ochoa-Tapia_etal_1993, Slattery_Sagis_Oh_2007, Fosdick_Tang_2009, Lidstrom_2011, Seguin_etal_2014}.
-However, all these formulations still provide only one-parameter (temporal) maps induced by a stationary or time-evolving velocity vector field.
+Several authors have also reported a {\it surface transport theorem}, a two-dimensional analog of the Reynolds transport theorem \cite{Gurtin_etal_1989, Ochoa-Tapia_etal_1993, Slattery_Sagis_Oh_2007, Fosdick_Tang_2009, Lidstrom_2011, Seguin_etal_2014}.
+However, all these formulations still only provide a one-parameter (temporal) map induced by a stationary or time-evolving velocity vector field.